airtlab/italian-sign-language-recognition/readme.md

-# Italian sign language recognition from surface EMG and IMU sensors with a deep neural network
+# Italian sign language alphabet recognition from surface EMG and IMU sensors with a deep neural network

 This repository contains the source code of the experiments presented in the paper

 >P. Sernani, I. Pacifici, N. Falcionelli, S. Tomassini, and A.F.
 Dragoni, *Italian sign language recognition from surface electromyography and inertial measurement unit sensors with a deep neural network*.

-The paper is currently under review for the publication at the “4th International Conference Recent Trends and Applications In Computer Science And Information Technology” (RTA-CSIT 2021).
+The paper is published in the Proceedings of the 4th International Conference Recent Trends and Applications In Computer Science And Information Technology (RTA-CSIT 2021), which can be found at the following link: <http://ceur-ws.org/Vol-2872/>

 Specifically, the source code is contained in a Jupyter notebook, which is available in the “notebook” directory of this repository.